carbon-language/carbon-lang/llvm/docs/AMDGPUDwarfExtensionsForHeterogeneousDebugging.rst

 [:ref:`Perforce-TotalView <amdgpu-dwarf-Perforce-TotalView>`].

 However, the extensions are intended to be vendor and architecture neutral.
-They are believed to apply to other heterogenous hardware devices including GPUs, DSPs, FPGAs, and other specialized hardware.
+They are believed to apply to other heterogeneous hardware devices including GPUs, DSPs, FPGAs, and other specialized hardware.
 These collectively include similar characteristics and requirements as AMDGPU devices.
 Some of the extension can also apply to traditional CPU hardware that supports large vector registers.